What is a Letter of Authority (LOA)?

 What happens after we have your LOA

 Once we have your LOA we’ll request data and information from your current supplier to help us prepare an invitation to tender with other suppliers.
-Once the tender results are in, we’ll send you a Market Comparison Report that irons out all the quirks different suppliers like to use to confuse customers and allows you to make an informed decision while staying in control.
+Once the tender results are in, we’ll let you know which supplier is offering the lowest priced contracts from our search and iron out all the quirks different suppliers like to use to confuse customers.
+This all allows you to make an informed decision while staying in control.

 The key thing to remember with Utilitrack is that we do everything for you except make your decision.
 After all, no one knows your business better than you.